Paddlepop25/codeinstitute-boardgame-store/tests.md

 - All pages has a page title shown on the browser tab.
 This was achieved by including a `{% block title %} XXX {% endblock %}` where 'XXX' is replaced by the page title

+- The 'scroll to top' button appears when the user scrolls down at least 2000px of the page.
+A good place to see this is the 'shop' page

 #### 2. Home Page (The BoardGameStore)
 I ensured that:
 - The business' brand and name is displayed in the center prominently